 (1) Review and revise its model policy and procedures on electronic resources and internet safety; and

 (2) Develop a checklist of items for school districts to consider when updating their policy and procedures.
 It requires the office of the superintendent of public instruction to:

 (1) Survey teacher-librarians, principals, and technology directors to understand how they are currently integrating digital citizenship and media literacy education in their curriculum; and

 (2) Create a web-based location with links to recommended successful practices and resources to support digital citizenship, media literacy, and internet safety.

-This bill, signed by the Governor on April 20th, 2017, follows up on recommendations from the OSPI (Office of Superintendent of Public Instruction), as a result of the implementation of Washington’s SB6273, the basis for the national policy model that Media Literacy Now is rolling out to states around the country.
+This law, signed by the Governor on April 20th, 2017, follows up on recommendations from the OSPI (Office of Superintendent of Public Instruction), as a result of the implementation of Washington’s Senate Bill 6273, the basis for the national policy model that Media Literacy Now is rolling out to states around the country.

 2017 REGULAR SESSION

 Jan 25, 2017 – First reading, referred to Early Learning & K-12 Education.